movibe/logger/docs/testing.md

 3. Clean up after each test using `afterEach`
 4. Mock external dependencies
 5. Test edge cases and error conditions
+6. Ensure type safety with proper type annotations
+7. Test all supported event types and their payloads

 ### Type Testing